-I am an assistant professor of economics at Northwestern and a faculty research fellow of the NBER.
-My research focuses on macroeconomics, inequality, and international economics.
+I am an associate professor of economics and AT&T research fellow at Northwestern, and a research associate at the NBER.
+My research focuses on macroeconomics and international economics.

 Please see my research page for a collection of my published and working papers, or my CV, research statement, and Google Scholar profile for overviews of my work.